LewisKarimy/Project-1/README.md

 # Project-1
-This projects answers the below questions;
+This projects answers the following questions;

         1. Find the number of times the wind speed was exactly 4 km/hr.

 	2. Check if there are any NULL values present in the dataset.